pavitrabhalla/GoMail/README.md

 <h4>Take a test drive</h4>

-Fill in the variables below - <br>
+<h5>Fill in the variables below -</h5>
-youremailaddress - Replace with an email address for which you can check inbox <br>
-pathtofile - To test sending an attachment, provide the full path to a local file
+youremailaddress - Replace with an email address for which you can check inbox pathtofile - To test sending an attachment, provide the full path to a local file

 <pre><code>curl -X POST /